If You’ve Published a Story and Would Like Us to Consider It for an Editor’s Pick

 * * *

-We are a small team, and it can take us a considerable amount of time to review pitches.
+We are a small team, and it can take us a considerable amount of time to review pitches, which means we are unable to respond to everyone.
 For this reason, we think it’s a great idea for you to pitch your stories to other publications in addition to Longreads—but please include a note to us if you are doing so.

 If you do decide to pitch something exclusively to Longreads, give us a deadline to consider your idea before taking your pitch to other outlets.